BQSKit/bqskit/docs/intro/start.md

 compile quantum circuits.
 It is designed to be highly customizable to find a compiler-flow that suites your needs well.
-In this guide, we will cover installation and some basic workflows, but there is no one-size-fits-all when it comes to synthesis, and we recommend you explore the package when you get more comfortable with it.
+In this guide, we will cover installation and some basic workflows, but there is no one-size-fits-all when it comes to synthesis.
+We recommend you explore the package once you get more comfortable with the basics.

 ## Installation